 is an introductory course focused on metallic mineral deposits, usually run in the fall term.
 The course comprises discussion of the techniques that are used to study ore deposits, drawing extensively on knowledge gained in other undergraduate courses in geology, along with discussion of the various types of ore deposits.

-is offered alternate even years (next time in 2014) in the spring term and is an introduction to the use of isotopes in the geological sciences.
+is offered alternate even years (next time in Fall, 2014) and is an introduction to the use of isotopes in the geological sciences.
 Half of the course is dedicated to the systematics and applications of radiogenic isotope geochemistry, and half to stable isotope geochemistry.

-is taught in spring of alternate odd years (2015, as I am on sabbatical in spring 2013) and covers geochemistry of minerals found in geothermal/hydrothermal systems, including: properties of water; mineral solubility; phase equilibria; parameters for mineral transport and deposition for both metallic and non-metallic minerals; and hydrothermal alteration equilibria.
+is taught in spring of alternate odd years (next time in Fall, 2015) and covers geochemistry of minerals found in geothermal/hydrothermal systems, including: properties of water; mineral solubility; phase equilibria; parameters for mineral transport and deposition for both metallic and non-metallic minerals; and hydrothermal alteration equilibria.